A cutting-edge automatic balancing machine reduces noise, vibration and harshness by removing weight from complex internal rotating components

 This re-engineering is aimed at installing an e-motor somewhere along the powertrain.
 As a positive consequence of innovation within the transmission industry, today’s automatic cars are a more attractive option than they were one decade or more ago – even for countries where typically the conventional gearstick covered the vast majority of vehicles.

-This scenario creates new issues that engineers need to address.
-PARTS BALANCING, is one of these!
+This scenario creates new issues that vehicle engineers need to address; part balancing is one of these.

 Francesco William D’Alessandro, manager of automatic balancing machine manufacturer Balance Systems Group, has 18 years of experience serving the automotive industry with industrial machinery and has opened up about the industry’s electric transition.

 It is well known that mass unbalance generates noise and vibration, which is a crucial factor in the driveability of powertrains.
 Low residual unbalance improves both NVH and dependability of vehicles, and auto makers are aware of this benefit.

 Transmission layout must also be as compact, and with this aim, the shape of the internal rotating components are often complex.
 These parts are typically balanced by removing weight through milling or drilling and variable surfaces, such as tapered and wavy, which are unfavorable factors for accurate material removal.

 “We believe that mechanical design engineers have to express their creativity in order to reach higher performance.
 The key takeaway for this scenario is in the touch-detection system between the cutter and the workpiece,” says D’Alessandro.